Vijfhoek/course-sinatra/README.md

 course-sinatra
 ==============

-A blog made in a course about Sinatra
+A blog-like thingy made in a course about Sinatra.
+Never really finished it.